 Renowned exhibitors present the latest products and services of biotechnology.

-As of October 2019 you will find all the leading manufacturers and startups focusing on biotechnology which participate in analytica 2020 in our exhibitor directory.
+You can find all the leading manufacturers and startups focusing on biotechnology which participate in analytica 2020 in our exibition directory.

 Innovative automation and software solutions, specific programs and the latest computer tools such as highly sensitive 3D computer graphics are the focus here.
 After all, computer models and computer simulations make a significant contribution to development success in the “in silico” laboratory.

 Next-generational sequencing methods are in great demand, particularly in synthetic biology, drug research and point-of-care diagnostics.
 Besides conventional sequencing methods, new ultrahigh throughput sequencing and direct sequencing methods will be introduced at analytica in Munich.
 They can be used to generate gigantic quantities of data very quickly and affordably.
 Genome sequencing systems, genome analyzers, PCR technologies, fluorescence microscopes and image processing, and the latest separation techniques using high-resolution mass spectrometer couplings for nucleotide and oligonucleotide separation will also be presented in Munich.

 Having emerged from the life sciences and informatics, bioinformatics has been a discipline in its own right for quite some time.
 Bioinformatics methods make a significant contribution to successes in the modern life sciences.
 New models and features such as those that are needed in current research will be presented in a structured context at analytica.

 Bioinformatics models from sample preparation of biological source materials, series of experiments using cell materials or forensic samples, drug discovery and screening to data evaluation and data management will be presented by experts for experts in Munich.